-This course is for you if you are a practitioner currently working with young people to support their informal learning.
-The course defines ‘work with young people’ as professional interventions where participation is voluntary and the aims are to do with informal education.
-Such work can be within a voluntary or a statutory setting, but students must be attached to a suitable organisation (see Entry below).
+This module defines ‘work with young people’ as professional interventions where participation is voluntary and the aims are to do with informal education.
+Such work can be within a voluntary or a statutory setting, but students must be attached to a suitable organisation.

 For example, you might be involved in:

-You are strongly advised to study the course Working with young people: an introduction (E108) available from October 2013 or have studied the discontinued course E131 prior to starting on E118.
-The E118 materials refer back to aspects of the E108 (or E131) study materials.
+You are strongly advised to study the module Working with young people: an introduction (E108) prior to starting on this module as the study materials refer back to E108.

-You must also be currently working with young people to support their informal learning and it is your current and future work that you will use in E118.
+You must also be currently working with young people to support their informal learning and it is your current and future work that you will use in this module.

-As this leads to a professionally recognised qualification, you must be over the age of eighteen years at course start date and you will need to:
+As this module leads to a professionally recognised qualification, you must be over the age of eighteen years at the module start date and you will need to:

-The course is only available in England, Northern Ireland, Scotland, Wales, the Channel Islands, the Isle of Man, the Republic of Ireland and British Forces Post Office (BFPO) addresses outside the UK.
+The module is only available in England, Northern Ireland, Scotland, Wales, the Channel Islands, the Isle of Man, the Republic of Ireland and British Forces Post Office (BFPO) addresses outside the UK.

-This course will assume you have knowledge of working with young people that is equivalent to successful study of Working with young people: an introduction (E108) available from October 2013 or the discontinued course E131.
-Before you start this course, you may find it helpful to collect together your E108 (or E131) assignments and your work on significant activities which may be contained in your E108 (or E131) notebook.
+This module will assume you have knowledge of working with young people that is equivalent to successful study of Working with young people: an introduction (E108).
+Before you start this module, you may find it helpful to collect together your E108 assignments and your work on significant activities which may be contained in your E108 notebook.